kailiang0120/budgie/README.md

 The application follows the "Repository" pattern to abstract the data sources from the domain layer, making it easy to switch between different data providers without affecting the business logic.

+See also: `docs/Architecture_Audit.md` for current audit notes, misplacements, and non-breaking structural actions applied.

 ### Architectural Diagram
 ```mermaid
 graph TD